 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
 The Finance Record produces a financial health grading.
-The College is graded as "Satisfactory" financial health grading under the current methodology.
-This is considered an acceptable outcome and was specifically planned for having regard to the strategic goal to reduce from three campuses to two.
+The College is graded as "Good" financial health grading under the current methodology.
+This is considered an acceptable outcome.